 - Length: Single line per page and progressively increase to multiple lines of text per page to prepare a child for early chapter books.

-- Vocabulary: High-frequency words and phrases with repetition which progress to sentences with proper Chinese grammar and common idioms.
+- Vocabulary: High-frequency words and phrases with repetition, which progress to sentences with proper Chinese grammar and common idioms.
 Organized leveled readers generally have a goal of teaching a certain number of Chinese characters.

 - Illustrations: Images provide context and can help a child decode and understand new Chinese characters.
 Advanced books will have less image support and require more decoding from text.

 - Content: Beginner books have relatable, common topics with simple plots.
-Eventually, stories will have plots with a beginning, middle and end and require more interpretation.
+Eventually, stories will have plots with a beginning, middle, and end and require more interpretation.

-- Audio: Some leveled readers include word-for-word, sentence, and/or story narration through mp3, CDs, or reading pen.
+- Audio: Some leveled readers include word-for-word, sentence, and/or story narration through MP3, CDs, or reading pen.

 Table comparison of book-based Chinese leveled readers

 Although our family has numerous Chinese leveled reading sets, I will highlight the 5 series that have been most beneficial to our family and others.
 These book-based series require a range from some Chinese proficiency to native fluency.
 The links below are for each dedicated review, but please keep reading for side-by-side comparisons.

 Pros and cons are from our perspective as second language learners.